ericmann/MiniPress/readme.txt

 Initial release

 == Known Issues ==

+= 0.2 =
+* If two scripts declare the same dependencies, that dependency will be included twice in the concatenated file.

 = 0.1 =
 * Script dependencies are not automatically added to the concatenated script - they must be explicitly enqueued.